 Research at the Department is focused on multilateral cooperation combining expertise from our many research groups.
 This gives unique possibilities for creating holistic solutions for the sustainable use of natural resources.
-The Department's research is conducted within the different Subject Areas as well as Environmental Monitoring.
+The Department's research is conducted within the different subject areas as well as environmental monitoring.

-Forest Inventory and Sampling - includes field-based forest and landscape inventory, as well as development of cost-effective inventory systems that use several different data sources.
+This subject area includes field-based forest and landscape inventory, as well as development of cost-effective inventory systems that use several different data sources.

-Mathematical Statistics Applied to Forest Sciences - research on mathematical and statistical methods for effectively describing and modelling characteristics and traits related to organisms and life processes that are part of forest ecosystems and forest landscapes.
+This subject area is concerned with research on mathematical and statistical methods for effectively describing and modelling characteristics and traits related to organisms and life processes that are part of forest ecosystems and forest landscapes.

-Landscape Studies - includes descriptions and analyses of the current state as well as change processes occurring at both the local and landscape level, within the ecosystem and communities where sustainability is of issue.
+The subject area includes descriptions and analyses of the current state as well as change processes occurring at both the local and landscape level, within the ecosystem and communities where sustainability is of issue.